uchicago-library/lucy/README.md

     app.run()
 ```

+In just a few lines of code, Flask routes a url (in this case, '/') to a specific function.
+In this case all our function does is return a short greeting.
 Now run a development version of your new Flask app like this:

 ```console
 $ python lucy.py
 ```

 Flask's development server will then start serving your Flask site at [http://localhost:5000/](http://localhost:5000/).
-Flask will warn you that it's running a server meant for development only&mdash;later on we'll set up a simple production server so you can get a bit closer to what this will look like in  a production environment.
+Flask will warn you that it's running a server meant for development only&mdash;you'll want to set up something more robust for a production environment.
 But for now, open this URL in your browser to see a plain text message, "Hello from Flask."

 ### Extending our Flask app with OCHRE

-Lets extend lucy.py so it can return some data about lesson one.
+Lets extend lucy.py so it can return some data about lesson one:

 ```python
 import urllib.request